becash143/CI-CD-CircleCI-ArgoCD/README.md

 ---
 **NOTE**

 ArgoCD updates the application based on the github commits.
-Here, as soon as circleci pushes the image to private docker hub registry, ArgoCD updates the images, since the imageTag in values.yaml is updated in the bild process.
+Here, as soon as CircleCI pushes the image to private docker hub registry, ArgoCD updates the images, since the imageTag in values.yaml is updated during build process.

 ---